azdavis/azdavis.net/posts/en/define-pl-01.md

 > For all $e$ and $\tau$, if $e: \tau$, then $e \ \mathsf{val}$ or there exists
 > $e'$ such that $e \mapsto e'$.

+Note that, before we introduced the static semantics, we had the problem of certain expressions neither being values nor being able to step.
+Now that we have the statics at our disposal, we can use them to strengthen the precondition of the theorem so that it is provable.

 Next, we have preservation.
 Preservation states that well-typed expressions that can keep evaluating preserve their types when evaluating.